 I study how immigrant families’ opportunities for belonging and inclusion are shaped by national immigration policies and local geographies, attending closely to raced and gendered inequalities.
 My book project examines how immigrant women navigate the tensions between federal anti-immigrant laws, municipal sanctuary policies, and gentrification.
 As a teacher and a researcher, I think deeply about community, relationships, and reciprocity.

 I earned my PhD in Education from Harvard University in May 2022, concentrating in Cultures, Institutions and Society.
 Before my doctoral studies, I taught elementary school in a two-way immersion dual language program in Washington, DC and middle school English at a charter school in Dearborn Heights, Michigan.
-I am a mother of three spirited children and a native Rhode Islander.
-I live and raise my family in Somerville, Massachusetts.
+After finishing my position as a postdoctoral researcher at the University of Pennsylvania, I joined Boston University Wheelock College of Education and Human Development as a lecturer in Teaching and Learning.
+I am the mother of three spirited children and two cats.
+I grew up in Rhode Island and I love swimming in open water, any chance I can get.

 Selected Academic & Professional Experience